atom/flight-manual.atom.io/content/hacking-atom/sections/tools-of-the-trade.md

 Less is an even simpler transition from CSS.
 It adds a number of useful things like variables and functions to CSS.
 You can learn about Less at [lesscss.org](http://lesscss.org/).
 Our usage of Less won't get too complex in this book however, so as long as you know basic CSS you should be fine.

+{{#note}}

-Ealier versions of Atom and its core packages are implemented in [coffeescript.org](http://coffeescript.org), which is a preprocessor of JavaScript.
-Currently most of the codes in Atom has been transcribed back to JavaScript (aka. decaffeinated), which is also then default language of Package Generator in Atom.
-However, Atom can still process plugins written in CoffeeScript.
+**Note:** Ealier versions of Atom and its core packages are implemented in [CoffeeScripts](http://coffeescript.org), which is a preprocessor of JavaScript.
+Currently most of the codes in Atom have been transcribed back to JavaScript (aka. decaffeinated), which is also the default language of Package Generator in Atom.

+{{/note}}